superluminar-io/godays-workshop/website/content/lab1/_index.md

 This will run `serverless deploy` to deploy our functions.

 {{% notice tip %}}
 Pay attention to the log output.
-Especially lines prefixed with _CloudFormation - ..._
+Especially lines prefixed with _CloudFormation - ..._.
+To take a look under the hood look into the `.serverless` folder.
+You'll see two JSON files.
+This is the Cloudformation stack for your application.
 {{% /notice %}}

 ## Run the functions